 At Explorium, we have teams working around the clock to find the best data possible to improve our customers' prediction models.
 But with the number of possible accessible features for the models growing exponentially, this has become a difficult task.
 My team is responsible for locating algorithms and feature selection strategies.
 I would like to share some of my experiences.

 In order to examine the two feature selection methodologies, let’s take a look at a small sample of our Melbourne prices dataset.
-After running the Kaggle data set on the Explorium platform, we can categorize all table columns into 3 groups.
+After running the Kaggle data set on the Explorium data science platform, we can categorize all table columns into 3 groups.
 Let's lock into a small subset of them.
 The orange colored columns are features from the original dataset.

 The blue color columns are enriched features generated automatically from our thousands of data sources and the green column is the original target.
 Let’s focus on 3 features and rename them for easier understanding.
 Let’s use the following feature naming scheme: